cisagov/Malcolm/README.md

 ##### <a name="AuthBasicAccountManagement"></a>Local account management

-[`auth_setup.sh`](#AuthSetup) is used to define the username and password for the administrator account.
+[`auth_setup`](#AuthSetup) is used to define the username and password for the administrator account.
 Once Malcolm is running, the administrator account can be used to manage other user accounts via a **Malcolm User Management** page served over HTTPS on port 488 (e.g., [https://localhost:488](https://localhost:488) if you are connecting locally).

 Malcolm user accounts can be used to access the [interfaces](#UserInterfaceURLs) of all of its [components](#Components), including Moloch.
 Moloch uses its own internal database of user accounts, so when a Malcolm user account logs in to Moloch for the first time Malcolm creates a corresponding Moloch user account automatically.
 This being the case, it is *not* recommended to use the Moloch **Users** settings page or change the password via the **Password** form under the Moloch **Settings** page, as those settings would not be consistently used across Malcolm.